This post is also available in: Persian

 Québec supports Immigrating to Quebec as a way to support the humanitarian ideals driving the UNHCR and with that spirit, the province is proud to be able to provide a safe haven, as does the rest

-of Canada, for Convention refuges and persons in need of protection, opening its doors to refugees from all over the world.
+of Canada, for Convention refugees and persons in need of protection, opening its doors to refugees from all over the world.
 People apply to come to Canada from abroad and some people seek asylum in Québec after they are already in Canada.

 The Office of the United Nations High Commissioner for Refugees first identifies Refugees and awards them official status if they are fleeing a country where they have been victims of persecution, or living in a war or famine zone, perhaps coming from refugee camps.
 The Federal Government of Canada identifies refugees for the country to help based on the extent of the candidate’s distress capacity for integration into Canadian society.
 Each year, the province and federal government determine how many refugees will be Immigrating to Quebec as sponsored refugees.

 In order to meet the description of a person who is considered for government-assisted refugee status by the province of Québec, you must first have Convention Refugee Abroad status applied to you by the federal government of Canada.
 Canada allows refugees to enter the country from abroad and within Canada.
 You may be sponsored by the government or private citizens, partnerships or groups, who may or may not know you.
-Sponsorships typically last at least one year, as Refugees are helped to find a home, have living costs covered, receive counseling if traumatized by their recent ordeals and help to enroll in English classes to improve your language skills, if required.
+Sponsorships typically last at least one year, as Refugees are helped to find a home, have living costs covered, receive counselling if traumatized by their recent ordeals and help to enrol in English classes to improve your language skills if required.
 You are basically taught everything you need to know about carrying on living a life in Canada, assimilating into the community you are living in and finding work to support you and your families.

 The Collective Sponsorship Program allows groups of Québec residents or non-profit organizations to support Convention Refugee Abroad or Country of Asylum Class after immigrating to Quebec, for up to 3 years.
 To be a person in the Country of Asylum Class you must satisfy the following criteria.
 You must:

-- be outside Canada and the country of which you are a national or have been residing in long term
+- be outside Canada and the country of which you are a national or have been residing in long-term

-- have suffered, and fear more suffering and danger, due to living under conditions of civil war, an armed conflict, or a massive human rights violation in the country of which you are a national or have been residing in long term
+- have suffered, and fear more suffering and danger, due to living under conditions of civil war, an armed conflict, or a massive human rights violation in the country of which you are a national or have been residing in long-term

 - have no lasting solution to your situation within a reasonable amount of time